 The Security Council has also decided in resolution 1636 (2005) that the Committee and any measures still in force under paragraph 3 (a) will terminate when the Committee reports to the Security Council that all investigative and judicial proceedings relating to the terrorist attack of 14 February 2005 have been completed, unless otherwise decided by the Council.

 The Committee has guidelines for the conduct of its work, including on the listing and de-listing procedures.
 The latest news on the Committee’s work can be found here.
 For other selected documents related to the work of the Committee click here.

-The current Chair of the Committee, for the period ending 31 December 2014, is His Excellency Mr. Mahamat Zene Cherif (Chad).
-The two Vice-Chairs for 2014 are Australia and Lithuania.
+The current Chair of the Committee, for the period ending 31 December 2015, is His Excellency Mr. Mahamat Zene Cherif (Chad).
+The two Vice-Chairs for 2015 are New Zealand and Lithuania.